 0.58g net carbs per serving — Eating fat on keto just got a lot easier with these to-die-for Keto Frosting Shots!
 They’re ideal for a snack or dessert and will be a HUGE hit at parties with ketoers and non-ketoers alike.
 If chocolate is your thing, try my Keto Chocolate Cream Cheese Frosting recipe instead.

-Keto Dessert Recipe #4: Keto Pancake Mug Cake
+Low Carb Dessert Recipe (#4): Keto Pancake Mug Cake

 3.4g net carbs per mug cake — Keto pancake for one, please!
 This easy Keto Pancake Mug Cake is SO good that it will make getting out of bed every morning a total breeze.

-Keto Dessert Recipe #5: Keto Andes Mints Fat Bombs
+Sugar Free Dessert Recipe (#5): Keto Andes Mints Fat Bombs

-0.84g net carbs per cookie — Keto macaroons that taste like sugar cookies?!
+0.84g net carbs per cookie — If you are craving sweets on Keto, how about macaroons that taste like sugar cookies?!
 Yes, please!
 With the addition of two extra ingredients, these macaroons truly taste like sugar cookies.
 Want regular macaroons?
 No problem!
 Omit the two ingredients and enjoy delicious low carb macaroons.

 Keto Dessert Recipe #7: Keto Muddy Buddies

-3g net carbs per serving — Whether you call the recipe Muddy Buddies, Puppy Chow, or “that really amazing stuff with peanut butter, chocolate, and powdered sugar,” you will go CRAZY over this Keto Muddy Buddies dessert recipe.
+3g net carbs per serving — Whether you call the recipe Muddy Buddies, Puppy Chow, or “that really amazing stuff with peanut butter, chocolate, and powdered sugar,” you will go CRAZY over this Keto Candy recipe.
 It has all the incredible flavors of the original recipe without all the sugar and carbs!

 While satisfying a sugar craving with a keto-friendly treat is one way of reducing sugar cravings, you may need to employ a few other strategies for extra help: